 What a wonderful thing to be able to capture on your vacation and of course, the delicious food you are trying maybe for the first time in that country.
 Of course taking candid shots of farmers markets, foodie stores, street vendors or restaurants is typical, but how do you really make those images of food look so tantalizing.
 You know, food you see online or in printed publications that look so good, you practically want to lick your laptop screen?
+Check out these tips on Food photography – making your food images pop and how to make your images look like professional food photography.

 Keep it Simple